tipenko/MorbidJS/README.md

 ### Warning: this text a bit outdated ! #
 As this is in early development stage and we ( in quantity of one ) are eager to see results, framework itself comes first and readme comes second.
 But tests comes zero, and are 100% up to date no matter what.

 Please, see [Unit tests in your browser](https://cdn.rawgit.com/tipenko/MorbidJS/master/mocha-public.html).
-I am trying hard to make them human-readable.
+I am very serious about making them as easy to read as comics book.

 ### Why we do Morbid? #
 - Conditions and loops may turn out not to be not necessary anymore;
 - Smaller methods;
 - Faster development, smaller and cleaner code.
 Or not!
+- Software development process may change with Morbid (i.e. it may turn out that lute-sorting IDE is much more efficient then code editing)
 - Something funny i can't foresee yet.

 ### Which method takes precedence?##